 Managing long-term and late side effects

 Most people expect to have side effects while receiving treatment.
 It is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects, called late effects, may develop months or even years after treatment has ended.
 Long-term and late effects can include physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

 This is a good time to talk with your doctor about who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition to the care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.

-If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with him or her and with all future health care providers.
+If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you during your lifetime.